phungorquan/THESIS/README.md

 # NODEMCU VIA G.A

 # Function
+- Can config wifi for NODEMCU via WifiManager with phone or computer
 - Auto re-connect saved connections if lost wifi connection
 - Receive status from firebase (G.A) and control led
 - Control led from NODEMCU and send status to firebase